-- 5. Select the Show in Matrix check box to display this stream in the Matrix (see Using the Matrix).
+- Select the Show in Matrix check box to display this stream in the Matrix (see Using the Matrix).
 Default: Selected. - 6.
 Select Pull for the input stream.

 - 7. Specify the Stream Parameters (see Input Stream Parameter table). - 8.
 If you want to Enable time shift, select this checkbox (see Input Stream Parameter table).
 The stream will be recorded and broadcasted after the specified delay.
-The time shift feature is typically used to broadcast a live event across time zones (due to the time differences between locations). - If you want to Transmit as multicast, select this checkbox (see Input Stream Parameter table). - 10.
-If you want to configure the Recording Parameters, specify them in the respective fields (see Input Stream Parameter table). - 11.
+The time shift feature is typically used to broadcast a live event across time zones (due to the time differences between locations). - If you want to Transmit as multicast, select this checkbox (see Input Stream Parameter table).

+- 10. If you want to configure the Recording Parameters, specify them in the respective fields (see Input Stream Parameter table). - 11.
 You can decrypt an encrypted stream as it enters the Zixi Broadcaster.
 To decrypt a stream, select the Decrypt Stream checkbox and fill in the parameters as describes in the Input Stream Parameter Table below.
-For more information, see Decrypting an Input Stream in Zixi Broadcaster.

-12. Click OK.
+For more information, see Decrypting an Input Stream in Zixi Broadcaster. - 12.
+Click OK.
 The "Input added" message appears on the top of the screen.
 The Push Stream from the Zixi Feeder is added to the Zixi Broadcaster and now appears in the list of streams available in Zixi Broadcaster inputs UI.

-Parameter Description Stream Parameter s The general stream settings.
+Parameter Description Stream Parameter rs The general stream settings.
 Host Enter the IP Address of the remote Broadcaster server.
 Note that additional (failover) destinations can be added by clicking the adjacent "+" button Port Enter the port through which the Broadcaster receives the stream from another Broadcaster server.
 Default: 2088 The default input port for Zixi Broadcaster is UDP port 2088 .
 This port must be open on any firewalls between Zixi Broadcaster and other devices it is communicating with.
 Stream Enter the unique stream ID from another Broadcaster server.
 Password (Optional) If desired, enter the string for authentication.
 It must be identical to the string configured on the other Zixi Broadcaster.
 Latency [ms] Specify the maximum number of milliseconds that Zixi Broadcaster should protect the stream for.
 For example, 6000 milliseconds would ensure that the stream is protected for up to six seconds of delay in the network.
 This setting affects memory usage as higher levels of protection require more buffering.
 Default:6000.
 Ignore TLS certificate error Select this option when connecting to a trusted server that does not have a valid certificate.
 When this option is selected, Zixi Broadcaster will ignore the TLS certificate errors.
-This setting can be modified without interrupting an existing stream.
-Bind to IP Select from the drop-down list the local IP address to be used for this Input, OR select Any to enable any IP to be used.
-Bind to NIC Select from the drop-down list the NIC to be used for this Input, OR select Any to enable any NIC to be used.
-Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
-To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
-(See Adding Delayed Streams).
+Bind to IP This setting can be modified without interrupting an existing stream.
+Select from the drop-down list the local IP address to be used for this Input, OR select Any to enable any IP to be used.